yksnilowyrahcaz/llm-fastapi-example/README.md

 - [Transformers](https://pypi.org/project/transformers/)
 - [Uvicorn](https://www.uvicorn.org/)

-Please see `requirements.txt` for a complete list of packages and dependencies used in the making of this project
+Please see `requirements.txt` for a complete list of packages and dependencies used in the making of this project.

 ## How To Use This Repository <a name="howto"></a>
 1. Clone the repo locally or download and unzip this repository to a local machine.
 2. Navigate to this directory and open the command line.
 For the purposes of running the scripts, this will be the root directory.
-3. Create a virtual environment to store the supporting packages
+3. Create a virtual environment to store the supporting packages.

         python -m venv venv --upgrade-deps

-4. Activate the virtual environment
+4. Activate the virtual environment.

         venv\scripts\activate

-5. Install the supporting packages from the requirements.txt file
+5. Install the supporting packages from the requirements.txt file.

         pip install -r requirements.txt

 6. Run "uvicorn main:app --reload"

-7. Open up a browser and go to 127.0.0.1:8000/docs and try out the two endpoints
+7. Open up a browser and go to 127.0.0.1:8000/docs and try out the two endpoints.

 Note: if you do not have the hugging face models already, they will be downloaded and cached on your machine in the `C:\Users\USEDID\.cache` folder